11-Year-Old 'Drag Kid' Dances for Money at Bar in NYC

-I only mention this for reasons of full disclosure.
-With that in mind, the promotion goes on to say that the bar is "queer owned & operated and we foster a safe space from love.
+I mention this for reasons of full disclosure.
+With that in mind, the promotion goes on to say that the bar is "queer owned & operated”, and “foster(s) a safe space from love.
 We respect all human persons as long as those human persons are also respectful to the ones around them."

-‘Desmond is Amazing’ has been quite the rising star in LGBTQ and pseudo-liberal circles over the past few months.
+‘Desmond is Amazing’ has been a rising star in LGBTQ and pseudo-liberal circles over the past few months.
 Touted as the ‘10-year-old drag kid’, Desmond has been featured on the TODAY show, and has received press from The Daily Beast and the Huffington Post, among more.
-It’s been called ‘hugely inspirational’ and has received a number of accolades.
-This is not for no reason: Desmond strongly stands by who it is, and that is something to be cherished, no matter where it comes from.
+‘It’ has been called ‘hugely inspirational’ and has received a number of accolades.
+This is not for no reason: Desmond strongly stands by who ‘it’ is, and that is something to be cherished, no matter where that attitude comes from.

-In response to this video, there will be outrage on the ‘right’, and defense on the ‘left’.
-The idea of a child performing a fucking striptease at a bar for money would outrage anyone, but the idea that LGBTQ people deserve general respect and basic human dignity is an equally important point as well.
-How these two things really intersect, I actually don’t understand, but this is the age of politics>literally everything else, so basic morals/evolutionary understanding apparently don’t mean shit anymore, unless Marx was merely a human being, in which case any deification or demonization of any human being renders any and all objective thought or debate as nil in the face of the obvious FACT that intellect is anything more than a mere fancier ‘call to violence’ in the place of the primitive survival instinct.
+In response to this video, there will be OUTRAGE on the ‘right’, and defense on the ‘left’.
+The idea of a child performing a fucking striptease at a bar for money would outrage anyone, but the idea that LGBTQ people deserve general respect and basic human dignity is an equally important point as well, though unrelated (not all LGBTQ people condone this type of behavior from a minor).
+How these two things really intersect, I don’t really understand, but this is the age of politics over /> literally everything else, so: basic morals/evolutionary understanding apparently don’t mean shit anymore, unless Marx was merely a human being, in which case any deification or demonization of any human being renders any and all objective thought or debate nil in the face of the obvious FACT that intellect as anything more than a mere fancier ‘call to violence’ in the place of the primitive survival instinct is possibly correct.

-Children should not be doing anything even closely resembling stripteasing.
+Children should not be doing anything remotely resembling stripteasing.
 Period.
-And especially not at a bar, of any kind (pretty sure it’s against the law to allow a kid to sit (and I’d assume dance on) any bar in this country), and especially not to a group of men cheering and throwing money at it (back in muh’ day, this is called pedophilia).
+This is widely held.
+And especially not at a bar of any kind (pretty sure it’s against the law to allow a kid just to sit (and I’d assume dance on) any bar in this country).
 After the ‘performance’ took place on December 1st, a one-star reviewer of 3 Dollar Bill on December 3 said via Yelp.
 "I left after seeing a child dance on stage for money at nighttime.
 This was on Saturday night and I have been feeling disturbed ever since.”

-Clearly, this ‘person’ is anti-LGBTQ, and should be put to death (I’m sorry, but I just can’t see how it’s possibly okay to argue for a child to be stripteasing at a bar; this is not an LGBTQ issue, this is about pedophilia (the kid is stripteasing on top of a bar for money– how does the fact that it needs to express itself healthily trump the fact that an 11-year-old kid is stripteasing on a bar?
-Seriously, if you have an answer, I’d like to hear it)).
+Clearly, this ‘person’ is anti-LGBTQ, and should be put to death (I’m sorry, but I just can’t see how it’s possibly okay to argue for a child to be stripteasing at a bar /> this is not an LGBTQ issue, this is about pedophilia (the kid is stripteasing on top of a bar for money– how does the fact that ‘it’ needs to express ‘itself’ healthily trump the fact that an 11-year-old kid is stripteasing on a bar?
+Seriously, if you have an answer, I’d like to hear it (it’s eleven))).

-But don’t misunderstand me: underage stripteasing is not inspirational.
+But make no mistake: underage stripteasing is not inspirational.

-And that’s what this is about (–my new catch-phrase): no sane person would find a video of sexually dressed child dancing for money at a bar not repulsive, but within the context of ‘there’s no such thing as anything anymore, let alone ‘child’ or ‘male’ or ‘female’ or ‘sexual’ or ‘McDonald’s 1,2,3 menu’ (not sexual)’, those are a lot of dollars accumulating on that bar.
+No sane person would find a video of sexually dressed child dancing for money at a bar not repulsive, but within the context of ‘there’s no such thing as anything anymore, let alone ‘child’ or ‘male’ or ‘female’ or ‘sexual’ or ‘McDonald’s 1,2,3 menu’ (not sexual)… well, those are a lot of dollars accumulating on that bar…

-I’d agree with that sentiment, but, at this point, this late in this article, and with all the outrage in it over words and pronouns over context and ideas, would it really make a difference?
+But this late in this article, and with all the OUTRAGE in it over words and pronouns over context and ideas?Would it really make a difference?